-Pork fat has a high saturated fatty acid and cholesterol content.
-Pork is also a dietary source of CoQ10, niacin (B3), thiamin (B1), vitamin B6 (pyridoxine), and vitamin B12, as well as selenium and zinc.
-Diets high in pork have been linked in population studies to higher risks of esophageal, thyroid, lung, pancreatic, liver, bladder, colorectal, and prostate cancer, as well as non-Hodgkin's lymphoma.
+Pork is source of CoQ10, niacin (B3), thiamin (B1), vitamin B6 (pyridoxine), and vitamin B12, as well as selenium and zinc.
+However, pork fat has high saturated fatty acid and cholesterol content.
+Diets high in pork have been linked to higher risks of esophageal, thyroid, lung, pancreatic, liver, bladder, colorectal, and prostate cancer, among others.

 Breast cancer-related effects of eating pork